kartonfarkas/api_docs/source/suite/contacts/contact_list_create.rst

 Where:

 * *id* is the ID of the contact list
 * *errors* lists any error(s) and contains the ID and error message as a key-value pair.
-Please note that if no contacts were defined for the contact list, the following is displayed:
+Please note that when no contacts are defined for the contact list, *errors* is not shown.
+If contacts were defined for the contact list but no error occurred, the following is displayed:

 .. code-block:: json